SergeiShtepa/linux/Documentation/admin-guide/device-mapper/remap_and_filter.rst

 =====

 Consider the functionality of the remap.
-This will allow to connect any block device with a dm device "on the fly".
+This will allow to connect any block device with a DM device "on the fly".
 Suppose we have a file system mounted on the block device /dev/sda1::

   +-------------+